-As a means to provide an ongoing and continuous measure of the effectiveness of the isolation door and furnace ventilation systems to retain furnace process gases within the blast furnace, Exide will install a multiple-metals continuous emission monitor on the Hard Lead Ventilation System.
-Such a direct measure of effectiveness addresses potential District concerns about using an indirect furnace pressure metric.
+As a potential future means to provide an ongoing and continuous measure of the effectiveness of the isolation door and furnace ventilation systems to retain furnace process gases within the blast furnace, Exide will temporarily install a multiple-metals continuous emission monitor on the Hard Lead Ventilation System as part of the pending Rule 1420.1 demonstration program for this technology.
+Such a direct measure of effectiveness, if proven effective, has the potential to address District concerns about using an indirect furnace pressure metric.